-Menu item Under Explanation FIRMWARE VERSION vx.x All boilers in a multiple boiler application should preferably have the same firmware version to ensure consistency.
+Menu item Under Explanation FIRMWARE VERSION VX.X All boilers in a multiple boiler application should preferably have the same firmware version to ensure consistency.
 If versions are different, they must all have the same first digit in the version number (i.e., 2.x).
 HEATNET BOILERS BOILERS This line appears on the display only for a HeatNet Master boiler (boiler with a sensor connected to the SYSTEM HEADER sensor input terminals).
 The line is blank on MEMBER boilers.
 If the number of boilers shown is less than the number of boilers on the HeatNet network, check the yellow light on the HeatNet connection port of each boiler.
 The yellow light will be flashing, indicating network traffic, if the communications port is successfully connected to the Master.
-The address of each recognized MEMBER boilers (addresses 2 up to 16), and begins with "M," the address of the Master boiler HEAT BAND BOILERS Boilers stage OFF when water temp is above heat band where temp is above heat band Boilers stage OFF when water temp is above heat band where temp is above heat band Boilers stage OFF when water temp is above heat band where temp is heat band Boilers stage OFF when water temp is above heat band where temp is heat band Boilers stage OFF when water temp is below heat band where temp is below heat band Boilers stage ON when water temp is below heat band Boilers stage ON when water temp is below heat band LOC SETPT SETPOINTS Setpoint temperature controlled by the KN control.
+The address of each recognized MEMBER boilers (addresses 2 up to 16), and begins with "M," the address of the Master boiler HEAT BAND BOILERS Boilers stage OFF when water temp is above heat band Boilers stage OFF when water temp is above heat band Boilers MODULATE Boilers MODULATE Boilers stage ON when water temp is below heat band Boilers stage ON when water temp is below LOC SETPT SETPOINTS Setpoint temperature controlled by the KN control.
 NOTE: If the control is operated by a Master control or by a remote control (building management system, 4-20ma control, etc.), this setpoint temperature only comes into play when the KN-2 control is in override mode (such as by closing its Heat Demand or DHW Demand terminals).
 SOURCE SETPOINTS Specifies where the space heating setpoint temperature comes from: AUTO: With AUTO selected, the HeatNet control determines the setpoint (using local setpoint, outdoor reset or SYS/DHW HEADER temperature setpoint).
 4-20mA: If 4-20mA is selected, the HeatNet control determines setpoint based on the signal it receives at the 4-20mA terminals on the connection board.
 There must be a contact closure across REMOTE ENABLE terminals (J9) for the boiler to respond to the 4-20mA signal.
 The temperature and boiler start settings are set in the ADVANCED SETUP 4-20mA INPUT menus.
 (The menu will automatically transfer to the 4-20mA INPUT menus if 4-20mA is selected for SETPOINT SOURCE.)
 If the HEAT DEMAND input is closed, the H-NET control will use the SYSTEM SETPT or LOCAL SETPT temperature to control the boiler(s) if the 4-20mA signal is below 5mA.
 Once the current exceeds 5mA, the setpoint is determined from the mA signal value.
-(This method may be thought of as a backup in the event the 4-20mA signal will start the H-NET system once the current exceeds 5mA.
+(This method may be thought of as a backup in the event the 4-20mA signal is lost.)
+If the HEAT DEMAND input is open, the 4-20mA signal will start the H-NET system once the current exceeds 5mA.
 Temperature is controlled to the setpoint determined by the milliamp signal value.
 DHW SETPT SETPOINTS This is the setpoint temperature for the boiler outlet water (or header water temperature) when the DHW Demand terminals see a closed contact (DHW tank temperature control calls for heat, for example).